rudfoss/practical-react-with-typescript/README.md

 npm i
 ```

 Open VSCode in the root folder and install recommended extensions.
 You can use a new profile in VSCode if you don't want to alter your existing extensions.
+There is also a profile included with this repository here: `.vscode\practical-react.code-profile`